esp-rs/book/src/writing-your-own-application/no-std-applications/interrupt.md

 Last thing we need to do is actually enable the interrupt.

-First parameter here is the kind of the interrupt we want.
+First parameter here is the kind of interrupt we want.
 There are several [possible interrupts].

 Second parameter is the priority of the interrupt.